benjiao/flask-blueprints-template/README.md

-# Kodigo
+# Flask Blueprints Template
-A note taking app for sys admins and developers
+A template for a Flask app using Blueprints